isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 should disable its stack for.
 The value is expressed in seconds.

 The RFC mentions V6ONLY_WAIT timer.
 This is implemented in Kea by setting the value of v6-only-preferred option.
 This follows the usual practice of setting options.
-You can specify the option value on pool, subnet, shared network, global levels or even specify it in host reservations.
+The option value can be specified on pool, subnet, shared network, or global levels, or even via host reservations.

 Note there is no special processing involved.
 This follows the standard Kea option processing regime.
 The option will not be sent back, unless the client explicitly requests it.
 For example, to